16 December, 2016

 Brrrrrrr-ing it on!

 One of the many great things about being Canadian is that every January when we turn the calendar to a fresh new year, we get to choose whether we’re going to be a winter warrior or a winter wimp.
-This year, instead of hibernating in front of the television, make a choice to celebrate Canada’s big birthday by bundling up and facing winter head on.
+This year, instead of hibernating in front of the television, make a choice to celebrate the frosty months by bundling up and facing winter head on.
 If time truly does fly when you’re having fun, it will be spring before you know it with these great options for outdoor adventures.

 Winter Warrior Trip Idea 1